 The "help" portion of the toolbar on most browsers will tell you how to prevent your browser from accepting new cookies or how to disable cookies altogether.
 However, cookies allow you to take full advantage of many of the Information Resource of Maine's (InforME) eGovernment services, and we recommend that you leave them turned on.

-If you have further questions about cookies, contact the Computer Incident Advisory Capacity unit that monitors computer problems for the U. S. Department of Energy.
+If you have further questions about cookies, contact the Center for Democracy and Technology.

 Disclosure and confidentiality

 The disclosure and confidentiality of information varies among users, the organizational units that receive information and the Maine statutes that govern the disclosure and confidentiality policies of those organizations.
 Within the Department of Professional and Financial Regulation there is the Bureau of Insurance, the Bureau of Financial Institutions, the Office of Consumer Credit Regulation, the Office of Professional and Occupational Regulation and the Office of Securities.
 Each organizational entity is governed by its own separate and unique disclosure statutes.
 To clearly understand how these statutes may impact you or other web site users, please click on the following appropriate organizational unit: Bureau of Insurance, Bureau of Financial Institutions , Office of Consumer Credit Regulation, Office of Professional and Occupational Regulation, Office of Securities.